James Yorke Scarlett: Character

 While lacking direct military experience at the outbreak of the Crimean War, Brigadier Scarlett selected his aides-de-camp from able officers who had seen active service in India, and followed their advice.
 This was in marked contrast to other generals such as Cardigan, who for reasons of social snobbery looked down on "Indian officers".
 Described as being brave, modest and sensible, Scarlett won popularity amongst the Heavy Brigade.
 An officer of the Light Brigade of Cavalry commented "Good kind old fellow that he is, they are all very fond of him and will follow him anywhere".

 Memorials

 A memorial to Scarlett was installed in the Royal Garrison Church at Aldershot.
 It includes a marble bust of Scarlett flanked by two full-size marble cavalry troopers of his former regiments, the 18th Hussars and 5th Dragoon Guards, wearing VCs, four-bar Crimean War medals and Long Service and Good Conduct medals.

+There is also a memorial plaque to Scarlett in St James's Church, Abinger Common, Surrey.

 The brewery tap at Burnley's Moorhouse's Brewery is named in his honour.

 In fiction

 Scarlett appears as a character in Flashman at the Charge (1973) by George MacDonald Fraser, which includes a fictionalised version of the Charge of the Heavy Brigade.
 He is portrayed as an inexperienced military commander, yet none-the-less charismatic and effective.

-He appears in the 1968 film, The Charge of the Light Brigade.
-He was played by Leo Britt.
+He is depicted in the 1968 film The Charge of the Light Brigade by Leo Britt.